DAF201/DAF201/README.md

 && Very busy currently... dev stopped

-&& Just update music playlist
+&& Just update music playlist (just realized blink-in make not work for all resolutions, but I am not a UI design so I dont know how to fix this sorry)

 > Some personal repos:
 >